ashishlodaya123/Agentic-AI-project/README.md

 3. Celery tasks are defined in `app/tasks.py`
 4. Configuration is managed through `app/core/config.py`
 5. External API integrations are handled in `app/utils/medical_apis.py`
+6. External API calls can be toggled with `ENABLE_EXTERNAL_APIS` setting

 ### Frontend Development